robert-marik/resistograph_meets_tomograph/docs/talk.md

 # Merge data

 - Resistograph data in a tomogram
-- The image shows decrease of resistograph value on short distance only
+- Increases the accuracy of data interpretation
 - The dark strips allow to localize the defect
 - In our case the hypotheses have been confirmed by detailed inspection after felling the tree